 The Center for HIV Identification, Prevention, and Treatment Services (CHIPTS) is a collaboration of diverse, multi-disciplinary HIV researchers from UCLA, Charles Drew University of Medicine and Science, Friends Research Institute, and the RAND Corporation.
 Funded by the National Institutes of Mental Health, CHIPTS promotes collaborative research, fosters networking, and supports capacity building among HIV researchers and communities in efforts to eliminate new HIV infections and health disparities among key populations with HIV-associated comorbidities.
 Both domestically and globally, CHIPTS has expertise in HIV program administration, junior faculty and trainee development, policy impact and evaluation, and innovation in interventions to optimize care and treatment of HIV-infected individuals and to expand prevention opportunities for HIV-uninfected at-risk individuals.

-To accomplish our mission, five Cores support the design, implementation, and evaluation of existing funded projects and assist in the development of new research protocols focused on communities, systems-of-care, service providers, and individuals at risk.
+CHIPTS is comprised of five Cores, which support the design, implementation, and evaluation of existing funded projects and assist in the development of new HIV research protocols focused on communities, systems-of-care, service providers, and individuals at risk

 The Administrative Core identifies and manages strategies for addressing the Center’s strategic planning process (i.e., setting a scientific agenda), daily operation of the Center, including self-monitoring, budgets, dissemination, and identifying scientific challenges that require analysis by multi-disciplinary teams.
 In addition, it fosters the relationship between CHIPTS scientists, community stakeholders, and the communities affected by or at-risk for HIV in Los Angeles, in the state, in the nation, and globally.
 The Global HIV Prevention Strategies Program is also housed within the Administrative Core.

 Combination Prevention Core